JoinMarket-Org/JMBinary/README.md

 Binary distributions of Joinmarket.
 This is a work in progress.

-## For Windows

-A GUI app can be found under windows/joinmarket.exe.
-It currently allows running Joinmarket in sendpayment mode.
+## GUI joinmarket app (for sendpayment only at the moment)

+Executables can be found under:

+* windows/joinmarket.exe
+* ubuntu64/joinmarket-gui

 No other files / setup should be needed.
-The github commit of this executable has been signed.
+The github commit of these executables has been signed.